 With all that said, I have something very personal to share with you today.

-Over the past year or so, I started noticing a change in my daughter.
-She had always had a lot of anxiety and distressing symptoms/behaviors related to Complex Developmental Trauma, language deprivation, and early abuse and neglect, but this was… different.
+Over the past year or so, I started noticing a change in my kiddo.
+This child has always had a lot of anxiety and distressing symptoms/behaviors related to Complex Developmental Trauma, language deprivation, and early abuse and neglect, but this was… different.

-As most of you know, she had some very explosive and aggressive behaviors in the early years right after I brought her home from Guatemala, but we were able to resolve those with compassionate, connected parenting, therapy, and a lot of patience and support.
+As most of you know, we dealt with some very explosive and aggressive behaviors in the early years right after the adoption from Guatemala, but we were able to resolve those with compassionate, connected parenting, therapy, and a lot of patience and support.

 In Guatemala and other Latin American countries, turning 15 is a big deal for a girl because of a special “Sweet 15” party called a quinceañera.
-Debora and I had been planning her quinceañera for years.
+So, my adopted daughter and I had been planning her quinceañera for years.

 We had the big, poofy dress.
 The shoes.
 The crown and the bling.
 We even bought 15 hand-beaded peacocks from Guatemalan artisans as decorations.

-But when the big day approached, Debora started getting extremely anxious.
+But when the big day approached, she started getting extremely anxious.
 I thought it must be because of the “traumaversary” of birthdays and thinking about her Guatemalan mom and siblings.

 So we put it off… for a month, then several months… then a whole year passed, and we still had that sparkly purple poofy dress hanging in a closet, collecting dust.